vuestorefront/vue-storefront/packages/core/docs/composition/error-handling.md

 </script>
 ```

-Instead, these errors are caught within the composable itself and exposed in a computed property called `errors`.
+Instead, composables catch these errors internally and expose them in a computed property called `errors`.

 ## Anatomy of the `errors` objects in composables

-The `errors` objects in composables store last error thrown in each of the composable methods.
+The `errors` object in composables stores the last error thrown in each composable method.
 Its keys match the names of the methods, and values contain an error or `null` if no errors were thrown.

 Let's take a closer look at how it might look like using the [useUser](/reference/api/core.useuser.html) composable as an example: